telerik/kendo-ui-core/docs/controls/charts/treemap/overview.md

 For detailed information on how to bind the Kendo UI TreeMap to different service end-points, refer to the [hierarchical Data Source API article](/api/framework/hierarchicaldatasource).

+## Colors

+The TreeMap applies various colors to its **leaf** items.
+These are the items that have no children.
+The following algorithms are used:

+* if colors (or color ranges) are defined via the [`colors`](/api/javascript/dataviz/ui/treemap#configuration-colors) configuration option, the TreeMap will use one color (or range) for **all sibling leaf items**.
+The next color (range) will be used for the next collection of sibling leaf items.
+When all colors (ranges) have been used, the TreeMap will start over from the first one.
+* if colors are defined in the dataSource and a [`colorField`](/api/javascript/dataviz/ui/treemap#configuration-colorField) is set, the TreeMap will apply the colors from the data.

+The two methods can be combined.
+In this case, colors from the dataSource take precedence, and the TreeMap will only use the colors from the `colors` setting for items, which have no color defined in the data.

+In order to set different colors to sibling leaf items without having the colors in the data, use the [`itemCreated`](/api/javascript/dataviz/ui/treemap#events-itemCreated) or the [`dataBound`](/api/javascript/dataviz/ui/treemap#events-dataBound) event of the TreeMap.

 ## Reference

 ### Existing Instances